-• Overall you should expect to spend about 8-10 hours per week studying for Econ 0100 (including class time).
+- Overall you should expect to spend about 8-10 hours per week studying for Econ 0100 (including class time).
 The key is regularity and practice!
 You should make sure you have a routine and study on a daily basis.
-Econ 0100 concepts can take quite some time to process, so it's better to practice a little bit (almost) everyday, than to practice a lot only once a week.

-• On a typical week:

-- Sunday: complete the reading assignments for upcoming week and answer in-chapter questions.
+Econ 0100 concepts can take quite some time to process, so it's better to practice a little bit (almost) everyday, than to practice a lot only once a week. - On a typical week: - Sunday: complete the reading assignments for upcoming week and answer in-chapter questions.
 Try to get the main ideas: what are the topics, what are the issues, and what are the main questions?
 What will the graphs look like, what will the equations look like?
 What is the main message? - Monday: attend lecture, review your notes, try to practice old exam questions.
-Work on your group presentation (if any). - Tuesday: Keep working on your group presentation (if any).
+Work on your group presentation (if any).

+- Tuesday: Keep working on your group presentation (if any).
 Start working on the weekly Canvas homework.
 Submit your group presentation to your T.A. - Wednesday: attend lecture, review your notes, practice old exam questions.
 Submit your group presentation to your T.A.
 Keep working on the weekly Canvas homework. - Thursday / Friday: attend recitation, clarify any question you may have.
-Go back to the e-book if you need to read it more carefully and in depth (but do not try to memorize it!). - Friday: Submit your Canvas homework. - Saturday / Sunday: start working on the next reading assignment and practice for the midterm / final exam.

-• Throughout the semester:

-- When going over your notes or a reading assignment, write down what seems unclear, keep it for office hours, or post a question directly on Top Hat community for a quicker feedback. - Take advantage of group projects to form a study group and make it a habit to meet at the same time each week.
+Go back to the e-book if you need to read it more carefully and in depth (but do not try to memorize it!). - Friday: Submit your Canvas homework. - Saturday / Sunday: start working on the next reading assignment and practice for the midterm / final exam. - Throughout the semester: - When going over your notes or a reading assignment, write down what seems unclear and bring it to office hours. - Take advantage of group presentations to form a study group and make it a habit to meet at the same time each week.
 You will learn a lot more if you are forced to explain things to classmates in your own words.
 But always make sure that you try to answer the questions before you meet your study partners.
 That way you will honestly know what you do and do not understand. - Practice!
 There is nothing like solving more and more questions to get the hang of this stuff.
-You will be given a link to copies of Econ 0100 old exams with solutions on Canvas.
+Use the link to old Econ 0100 old exams on Canvas.
 Make sure you work them and fully understand them.
-However, do not memorize answers, it will be useless!
+Do not memorize answers, it will be useless!
 When you practice, you must think of what you are doing and why.
 We ask for analysis and critical thinking on exams, not just memorization.
 You cannot succeed in Econ 0100 if you are on auto-pilot. - If you find that you are doing all of the required work and you are still having difficulty with any of the material in this course, please get help immediately.
 Do not let it build up!
 How can you get help?
-Visit any of the Econ 0100 team's office hours; ask for help on Top Hat community; contact your group mates; go to the Penn tutoring center or contact an Econ graduate student for paid tutoring.
+Visit any of the Econ 0100 team's office hours; contact your group mates; go to the Penn tutoring center or contact an Econ graduate student for paid tutoring.
 Finally, maybe you are not studying correctly.
 In that case, you need to meet with me or your T.A. to find a more efficient studying strategy.